SAP-samples/generative-ai-codejam/exercises/02-explore-genai-hub.md

 1. Chain of thought prompt - customer support:
     ```
     You are working at a big tech company and you are part of the support team.
-    You are tasked with sorting the incoming support requests into: German, English or Spanish.
+    You are tasked with sorting the incoming support requests into: German, English, Polish or Spanish.

-    Read the incoming query
+    Read the incoming query.
-    Then classify the language of the query into German, English or Spanish
+    Then classify the language of the query into German, English, Polish or Spanish.
     Examples: 'bad usability. very confusing user interface.' - English
-    Then count how many German, English or Spanish queries there are
+    Then count how many German, English, Polish or Spanish queries there are
-    Then summarize in bullet points the most important pain points in the queries.
+    Then using English summarize in bullet points the most important pain points in the queries.

     Queries:
     - What are the shipping costs to Australia?